 Are you planning a STEAM challenge?
 Does it involve design and construction?
 If so, read Wild Buildings and Bridges: Architecture Inspired by Nature.
 In this book, author Etta Kaner explains how nature influences design.
-She pulls on her experience as a classroom teacher to deliver this information.
+She draws the ideas from her experience as a classroom teacher to deliver this information.
 Kaner engages the audience with thought provoking questions and illustrated examples.
 Step-by-step directions invite learners to experiment with architecture.
 Readers will feel compelled to study nature after reading this intriguing book.

 AASL Standards Framework for Learners: Explore/Create: V.B.2 Learners construct new knowledge by persisting through self-directed pursuits by tinkering and making.

-Prepare for lesson by creating three design stations based on the experiments in the book.
+Prepare for lesson by creating three design stations based on the experiments in Wild Buildings and Bridges.
 Provide directions and materials at each station.